-So you have a list of targeted publications, you’ve done your homework and have a handful of journalists who have waxed poetic on your topic, and you think you’re ready to pitch your incredible scoop!
+So you have your pitch ready for press, you’ve done your homework and have a handful of journalists who have waxed poetic on your topic, and you think you’re ready to pitch your incredible scoop!

 To determine your keywords, follow these steps:

 1. Consider your audience.

 What word(s) would your ideal customer use to describe what you do (or what your product does)?

 How can you find what words your target audience or influencers use?

 You’ll want to first study different articles, blogs, and forums like Quora or Reddit on your topic to see the exact terms used to describe the pain point you are trying to resolve with your product or service and the phrases others are using to describe your product.

 Think like your audience.
 From their perspective, which terms are they using to talk about their problems, concerns, and ideas around the topic?
 This will help you find the keywords that you can use to describe your product or service as you craft your email pitches and ultimately create content.
 Using the correct buzzwords will resonate with influencers to whom you reach, not to mention your audience.